About sleep and learning

 Working on sleep problems to help with learning

 A good place to start with sleep problems is your child’s sleep habits.
 Sometimes changing both daytime and night-time habits can make a big difference to your child’s sleep.
-For example, you might be able to reset your child’s body clock with a regular bedtime routine, morning sunlight, regular exercise and a healthy diet.
-If these strategies don’t help to reset your child’s body clock, it’s a good idea to talk about your child’s sleep problems with a health professional, like your GP.
+For example, you might be able to adjust your child’s internal body clock with a regular bedtime routine, morning sunlight, regular exercise and a healthy diet.
+If these strategies don’t help to adjust your child’s body clock, it’s a good idea to talk about your child’s sleep problems with a health professional, like your GP.

 See your GP if you think your child’s sleep problems might be related to obstructive sleep apnoea or another medical condition, or if you’re worried your child might have a persistent sleep problem.

-About 50% of sleep problems that start before a child starts school continue into the early years of school.
+About 50% of sleep problems that start before a child begins school continue into the early years of school.
 You can support your child’s learning by dealing with sleep problems as they come up and helping your child develop good sleep habits.